library(lme4); library(lmerTest); library(emmeans)

 lme vs lmer

-For strip plot experiment deisgn, fitting nested and crossed random effects is more complicated through nlme.
-Therefore, it’s more convinent to use lmer in this case as both models yielded same results in the example shown above.
+For strip plot experiment design, fitting nested and crossed random effects is more complicated through nlme.
+Therefore, it’s more convenient to use lme4 in this case as both models yielded same results in the example shown above.